ABOUT MY PRACTICE

 If it's something that appeals to you, I can use the latest research in neuroscience, creativity or mindfulness to assist you in your exploration of yourself and to support you in your life going forward.

-Sessions are face-to-face in my therapy room (pictured above) at the Crichton, Dumfries, or over zoom.
-Sessions last for 50 minutes.
-There is parking at my therapy room for people with a disability and equality of access to all facilities there.
+Sessions are face-to-face in my therapy room (pictured above) in the beautiful village of New Abbey or over zoom.
+Sessions last for an hour.
+There is parking at my therapy room for people with a disability and equality of access to all facilities.
+Sessions cost £50. (£75 for an hour and a half for couples).
 I keep some availability for clients on low or no income; please enquire about availability..

 For those interested in theory, my training is humanistic and integrative which means I draw on a number of different styles of therapy to meet your needs.
 These include Person-Centred, Gestalt, Transactional Analysis and Psychodynamic/Object Relations approaches, along with narrative, mindfulness-based and systemic approaches. .I work in a trauma-informed way.